clamoring/mastering_komodo_dpow/mastering_komodo_dpow.md

 ## by Duke Leto

-This is a short technical document aimed at developers who are interested to learn more about DPoW and/or want to add it to their a cryptocoin to protect against consensus (51%) attacks.
-These attacks are becoming very common against coins from large to small.
+This is a short technical document aimed at developers who are interested in learning more about DPoW and/or want to add it to their a cryptocoin to protect against consensus (aka 51%) attacks.
+These attacks are becoming more and more popular against coins of all sizes.

-This book assumes basic knowledge of the Bitcoin protocol, Bitcoin source code, C++ and basic compiler knowledge.
-No prior knowledge of Komodo is assumed, this work contains a basic introduction of Komodo features.
+This book assumes basic knowledge of the Bitcoin (BTC) protocol, Bitcoin source code, C++, and basic compiler knowledge.
+It does not assume knowledge of Komodo-specific features but does explain pertinent technologies.

 # High Level Overview of DPoW

-DPoW sends blockhash data from your coin, to KMD, which is then sent to Bitcoin, providing a small coin with a small hashrate the security of BTC hashrate.
+DPoW sends blockhash data from your coin to Komodo (KMD) which is then sent to Bitcoin.
+This provides the security of BTC hashrate.
 This data is embedded in OP\_RETURN metadata which Komodo Notary Nodes continuosly send.
-Notary nodes run full nodes of Bitcoin, Komodo, and all Komodo Asset chains and coins protected by KMD DPoW, and are the way data from one chain makes it onto another chain.
-The author of this document helps run the [ChainStrike notary node](https://komodostats.com/node.php?id=16).
+Notary nodes run full nodes of Bitcoin, Komodo, all Komodo Asset chains, and coins protected by KMD DPoW.
+This is the way data from one chain makes it onto another chain.

 ## Global Notary Node Network